grpc/proposal/A83-xds-gcp-authn-filter.md

 introduced in [A74].
 If the xDS ConfigSelector is not already passing that attribute to the filters, it will need to be changed to do so.

+### Filter Call Credentials Cache

+The filter will maintain a cache of GcpServiceAccountIdentityCallCredentials instances, one for each audience, along with a last-used list that tracks how recently the entries have been used.
+As an entry is used, it is moved to the front of the last-used list.
+The maximum number of entries in the cache is bounded by the config field `cache_config.cache_size`; if the cache exceeds that size, then entries will be removed starting from the end of the last-used list.

+Note that the `cache_config.cache_size` parameter in the filter config is a truly global parameters, not settable per-route, and we want the cache itself to be shared across all routes.
+Implementations that create separate filter/interceptor instances for each route should share the cache between those instances.

+It is desirable to avoid losing this cache when we get an xDS Listener or RouteConfiguration update, so that we don't wind up needlessly refetching tokens after the update.
+Implementations should provide a mechanism for new instances of the filter to retain the cache from previous instances.

+If an LDS update changes the cache size, the filter must apply that change to the cache.
+If the cache currently has more entries in it than the new cache size, then the least recently used entries will be removed to make the cache adhere to the new size limit.

 ### Filter Behavior

-The filter will maintain a cache of GcpServiceAccountIdentityCallCredentials instances, one for each audience, along with a last-used timestamp for each one.
-The maximum number of entries in the cache is bounded by the config field `cache_config.cache_size`; if the cache exceeds that size, then the entry with the oldest last-used timestamp will be removed.

 When the filter processes the RPC's initial metadata, it will first check to see what cluster the RPC is being sent to.
 If the RPC is being